AirGateway/dev-guides/content/basic/authentication/_index.md

 ## Authentication

-To be able to access our platform you will have to get the proper credentials at our [Developer Portal](https://dev.airgateway.net/).
+To be able to access our platform you will have to get the proper credentials at our [Agencies Portal](https://agency.airgateway.net/).
 After registration, you would be able to apply for an Authentication key [here](https://dev.airgateway.net/apis/).

 ----
 All requests sent to the **NDC Aggregation Platform**  are required to be consumer-authenticated with a two HTTP headers pair: